 - 1 1-oz. package ranch dressing and seasoning mix

-- To brown the chicken (optional): if your crockpot has a saute setting, spray the inside with cooking spray and set to saute.
-If your crockpot doesn't have a saute setting, spray a skillet with cooking spray and heat over medium-high heat.
+- If your crockpot has a saute feature, spray the pot with cooking spray.
+If your crockpot doesn’t have this feature, spray a skillet with non-stick spray and heat over medium-high heat.